anudit/anudit/README.md

-### Enough of the artist to draw freely upon my imagination.
+### Enough of an artist to draw freely upon my imagination.